grillmaster-t28/sftagger/README.md

 * Creating new tags to a category and tags duplication checking
 * Adding tags to files and tags duplication checking
 * File updating (Only adds new, doesn't remove deleted)
+* Search files via tags

 ## TODO
+* List out categories
 * List out tags of its category
-* Tags searching
-* Files printout via tags
+* Output the category of the tag given
+* Remove lines of unfounded files (As a separate command: `sftagger remove leftover`)
-* Include files inside a child directory upon file creation
+* Optional: Include files inside a child directory upon file creation/update
-* Remove deleted files (Could be as a separate command)